Hang gliding 1978 and 1979 part 1

 This page follows Hang gliding 1977.

 The images on this page are mostly artistic derivations of contemporary photos.
 A couple are largely unedited photos by Hugh Morton.
 See Copyright of early hang gliding photos.

 While southern England was brought to a standstill by record snowfalls in early 1978, in southern California, Bill Armstrong flew a hang glider for 11 hours at Elsinore.
 Armstrong, 29, gave up a job with the San Diego Police Department, sold up, and set about promoting hang gliding full time.
 On March 16th, 1978, he launched above Edward’s Canyon at 06:00 in a wing borrowed from the Ultralight Products factory and soared the ridge in company of up to 30 other hang gliders, landing at 17:02.

 The Ultralight Products Condor was popular in the USA.
-For more of UP, see my related topics page Ultralight Products of California and Utah.
+See also the Ultralight Products of California and Utah related topics menu.

 See also Glider Rider in Copyright of early hang gliding photos.